Laillaa/CStat-Project/Report.md

 - P-values from hypothesis testing (where lower values indicate stronger statistical significance)
 - Variance of each feature (under the assumption that a higher spread may carry more informative value)

-The p-values is the only criteria we took into consideration in the final ranking formula, since it's the one that expresses the most the significance of the variables.
+The p-value is the only criteria we took into consideration in the final ranking formula, since it's the one that expresses the most the significance of the variables.
 Features were then sorted by their total score, allowing us to focus on those with the greatest potential predictive power.

 ### Binary variables
 For the binary variables, we started by collecting some insights via descriptive statistics by using, same as before, the `.describe()` function.
 Then, we computed their correlation with the 'SalePrice' variable, our analysis's focal point, to get an idea of their impact on it.
 Despite the negative results, we kept them for further possible uses.

 ### Categorical variables
 We started the exploration of our 3rd category also by collecting some insights via descriptive statistics with the `.describe()` function.
-In opposite to the two precious variables, the given insights were on the frequency of the variables and not the mean, standard deviation, etc. For each column, we got:
+In opposition to the two previous variable types, the given insights were on the frequency of the variables and not the mean, standard deviation, etc. For each column, we got:

 - The count, to check if there are any missing values
 - The number of possible observations (`unique`)